skeema/skeema/README.md

 Outside of a tagged release, every commit to the main branch is automatically tested against MySQL 5.7 and 8.0.

-A few uncommon MySQL features -- such as spatial indexes and subpartitioning -- are not supported yet.
+A few uncommon database features -- such as check constraints, spatial indexes, and subpartitioning -- are not supported yet.
 Skeema is able to *create* or *drop* tables using these features, but not *alter* them.
 The output of `skeema diff` and `skeema push` clearly displays when this is the case.
 You may still make such alters directly/manually (outside of Skeema), and then update the corresponding CREATE TABLE files via `skeema pull`.
-Please see the [requirements doc](doc/requirements.md) for more information.
+Please see the [requirements doc](https://www.skeema.io/docs/requirements/) for more information.

 ## Credits